AI Has Taste

 Imagine a bell curve.
 Along the x-axis, you have every possible design decision, and the y-axis indicates how many people would accept any given decision.

-The peak of the curve — the fat middle — is Statistical Taste: what 80% of people would find acceptable, pleasant, correct.
+The peak of the curve — the fat middle — is Statistically Significant Taste: what 80% of people would find acceptable, pleasant, correct.
 It is the convergence of every design school lesson, every UX heuristic, every “best practice” that has hardened into convention.

 AI lives here.